 Interns at all Compass Health tracks will generally work a Monday – Friday schedule from 8:00 am – 5:00 pm each day.
 No weekend work or after-hours on-call is required.
 Weekly schedules for a joint placement will be provided prior to intern arrival.
 Day-to-day schedules will vary based upon consulting provider need, with intern preferences taken into account.

-Nevada / Butler Track – The intern in this joint placement will spend 3 days per week in one office and 2 days per week in the other, with specifics to be decided closer to the internship start date.
+Butler/Clinton Position – The intern in this joint placement will spend 3 days per week in one office and 2 days per week in the other, with specifics to be decided closer to the internship start date.
 It should be noted that Butler/Clinton are approximately 1.5 – 2.5 hours from the quarterly in-person didactic training locations.